OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500_edit.md

 ## Objectives

--   Set up bidirection replication between two databases i.e. AMER DB and EURO DB
+-   Set up bidirection replication between two databases i.e. OGGOOW181 PDB and OGGOOW181 PDB
 -   Set up auto conflict detaction and resolution.
 And to set up we need to log in to both the databases and run the below PL/SQL for all the tables -